epoch8/vedana.tech/src/content/docs/contributing/testing.md

 Cassettes are stored at `tests/cassettes/<test_name>.yaml`.
 To re-record — `pytest --record-mode=once` (or equivalent).

+> Today only `libs/jims-core/tests/cassettes/` exists; other packages don't ship cassettes.
+As you add LLM-touching tests in other packages, follow this convention so the pattern is uniform.

 > Be careful: a cassette can contain sensitive data.
 Before committing, check there are no real API keys in there.

 ## Snapshot tests